OSGeo/mdme/README.md

 - edit metadata
 - save metadata

+Note that the application runs client side only.
+No content is send to a server.
+Although the client can easily be extended to store the output in a git repository or a catalogue system, like [pygeoapi](https://pygeoapi.io), [pycsw](https://pycsw.org), [geonetwork](https://geonetwork-opensource.org) or [ckan](https://ckan.org).

 ## About MCF

 Metadata is exported in the [Metadata Control File](https://geopython.github.io/pygeometa/reference/mcf/) (mcf) format.
 The format is encoded as yaml, which is an optimal format for content versioning in a git repository.
 When alternate formats are needed (iso19115, dcat, STAC), you can transform mcf to these using [pygeometa](https://geopython.github.io/pygeometa/) or [pyGeoDataCrawler](https://github.com/pvgenuchten/pyGeoDataCrawler).